adrian-securosis/CSA-Guidance/Domain 8- Virtualization and Containers.md

 	* Properly configure virtualization services in accordance with the guidance from the cloud provider and other industry best practices.
 		* The bulk of fundamental virtualization security falls on the cloud provider, which is why most of the security recommendations for cloud consumers is covered in the other domains of this Guidance.
 	* For containers:
+		* Use hardened and optimized kernel/machine images specific to your cloud platform.
-		* Understand the security isolation capabilities of the chosen container platform and underlying operating system and choose the appropriate configuration.
+		* Understand the security isolation capabilities of the chosen container platform to protect the underlying operating system.
 		* Use physical or virtual machines to provide container isolation and group containers of the same security contexts on the same physical and/or virtual hosts.
-		* Ensure that only approved, known, secure container images or code can be deployed.
+		* Ensure that only approved, known, secure container images or code can be deployed, and deploy with appropriate configurations.
 		* Appropriately secure the container orchestration/management and scheduler software stack(s).
 		* Implement appropriate role-based access controls and strong authentication for all container and repository management.
+		* Implement role-based access controls for container runtime permissions, ensuring they do not run with root user credentials.
+		* Leverage network security to isolate container groups with no logical relationship.